 “Sometimes the ‘unfinished’ is an experiment that pushes boundaries.”

 “Carol Santora is attracted to the pure spirit of animals… no other subject has ever called to her in the same way that animals do,” writes Bridget Burns of Seacoast Media Group.

-Santora is currently represented by The Wright Gallery, Cape Porpoise, ME, True Grit Gallery, Middleborough, MA and several fine shops in ME and NH.
-She maintains Santora Fine Art at her Lyman ME residence where she lives with her husband David, their registered quarter horse mares Ruby and Mimi, and their two adopted canine rescues, Dixie and Biscuit.
+Currently, Santora is represented by galleries in Maine, Arizona, Georgia, and New Hampshire.
+She maintains a working studio at her Lyman, ME, residence where she lives with her husband David, their three quarter horse mares Ruby, Mimi, and Trixie, and their canine rescue Biscuit.